Avengers Campus: Disney California Adventure

 On February 28, 2022, to honor Stan Lee, the park dedicated a plaque by an entrance to the Campus surrounded by blue planters as Lee would have celebrated his 100th Birthday in December 2022.
 The plaque's inscription reads: "We dedicate Avengers Campus to the incomparable Stan Lee.
 'That person who helps others simply because it should or must be done and because it's the right thing to do, is indeed without a doubt a real superhero.'
 Thank you, Stan, for inspiring the hero within each of us.
 You have made us all True Believers."
+In September 2022, at the D23 Expo, it was announced that an Avengers multiverse ride was in development featuring a version of Thanos called "King Thanos".

+In early June 2024, Disneyland announced that the Doctor Strange: Mysteries of the Mystic Arts show would have its final performance by June 30, 2024.
+Although Doctor Strange would continue to make appearances in Avengers Campus.
+In July 2024, it was announced that Deadpool would appear at Avengers Campus for a limited time, marking the first time that Disney Parks have featured a live character experience from an R-rated film.
+The character also joined the Avengers Campus's shows such as Guardians of the Galaxy – Awesome Dance Off! and Avengers Assemble!, while themed food was added to Pym Test Kitchen.
+At the D23 fan event in August 2024 the Avengers multiverse ride was revealed to be called Avengers Infinity Defense, while a new attraction, Stark Flight Lab, was announced.
+Additionally, Robert Downey Jr. will reprise his role as Tony Stark for both Avengers Infinity Defense and Stark Flight Lab.
+Construction on these attractions began in 2025.